 “Whatever you can do, or think you can, begin it.
 Boldness has genius, power and magic in it.”

-Somehow, despite how daunting it felt to finally “live the big dream,” despite the fact that it was also scary to tell my own story which I had kept secret for so many years, I did it.
+Somehow, despite how daunting it felt to finally “live the big dream,” even though it was also scary to tell my own story, which I had kept secret for so many years, I did it.
 Now I have to finish editing the book and find an agent.
 All very doable.

 If I can simply take it one step at a time.

-I really believe this is the essence of life, although we make often it more complicated than it is.
+I believe this is the essence of life, although we often make it more complicated than it is.
 Life is lived moment by moment, each moment an individual shining jewel that we string together like pearls to make a life we love.

 Easier said than done sometimes, right?